oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ### Response

-The authorization server response with an access token as described in section 5.1 of {{RFC6749}}.
+The authorization server responds with an access token as described in section 5.1 of {{RFC6749}}.

 ### Example

-The example belows shows a command the client invokes to present an authorization grant to authorization server (https://b.org/auth) to receive an access token for a protected resource.
+The example belows shows how the client in trust domain A presents an authorization grant to the authorization server in trust domain B (https://b.org/auth) to receive an access token for a protected resource in trust domain B.

 ~~~
 curl --location --request GET 'https://b.org/auth/token' \